techninja/cncserver/API.md

  * tool will default to 0 if it hasn't been set since server start.
  * distanceCounter must be reset/managed via the client, otherwise it's just a handy realtime counter for steps when pen is down.
+ * Pen simulation mode means that either the serial connection to the bot never worked, or has been lost.
+Put a value of 0 to attempt to reconnect.

 ### PUT /pen